 Each year, in autumn, we set our clocks back one hour, officially marking the end of Daylight Savings Time.
 Many people welcome the idea of “gaining” an hour of sleep and staying in bed a while longer.
 However, this respite is only temporary – shifting our collective sleep schedules by an hour can have a lasting effect and upend our sleep for days.

-Fall Back 2021: do we sleep more or less during Daylight Savings Time?
+Do we sleep more or less during the end of Daylight Saving Time?

-Sleep loss caused by Daylight Savings Time (DST) followed by altered sleep and wake-up times can elevate symptoms of sleep deprivation.
+Sleep loss caused by the end of Daylight Savings Time (DST) followed by altered sleep and wake-up times can elevate symptoms of sleep deprivation.
 People are then more likely to be moody, irritable, and tired during the day with trouble concentrating.
 This can lead to more traffic accidents, as people drive home from work in darkness.
 Moreover, the chances of experiencing sleep inertia in the morning increase during the first week after changing to Standard Time.

 Our circadian rhythm is our body’s internal 24-hour clock that regulates our sleep-wake cycle.
 External and environmental factors impact circadian rhythms, and these are strongly influenced by light.
 Transitions into and out of DST alter the times at which we are exposed to natural light.

 When we “fall back” into Standard Time, we begin to wake up in darkness and gain more light in the evening.
 This can cause what’s called “circadian misalignment”, in which circadian rhythms do not respond to natural rotations of light and darkness.
 The sleep-wake cycle is delayed, causing us to be more tired in the mornings, but with more energy at night.
 After approximately a week, our circadian rhythms typically adjust to this new schedule, making getting out of bed in the morning much easier.

-How to lessen the effects of Daylight Savings Time on sleep
+How to adjust to the end of Daylight Saving Time

-- Prepare for it: Transition gently by gradually changing sleep and wake up times in the week leading up to Fall Back 2021.
+- Prepare for it: Transition gently by gradually changing sleep and wake-up times in the week leading up to Fall Back 2022.
 Start by going to sleep later- begin with 20 minutes later, slowly working up to the full hour.
 If your schedule allows, do the same for your wake up-times.

 - Get outside, soak in the sunlight: Natural light exposure influences our circadian rhythms.
 Spending time outdoors and increasing your natural light exposure may help align your rhythm with the natural light schedule after the time change, helping you feel more awake during the day and more tired at night.
 Getting light in the morning is especially beneficial as it has a stronger impact on the circadian rhythm.